IN THE NEWS:

 Convicted by Law, Acquitted by Social Science.
 Observers of the criminal justice system have long suspected that some convicted defendants were innocent.
-This session highlights the disturbing cases of two individuals – Kirk Bloodsworth and Ada JoAnn Taylor - who were wrongfully convicted of murder, but who ultimately were exonerated.
+The session highlighted the disturbing cases of two individuals – Kirk Bloodsworth and Ada JoAnn Taylor – who were wrongfully convicted of murder, but who ultimately were exonerated.
 Taylor was interviewed by a Social Science and Law student, Amelia Hritz.
-Ms. Hritz will join Cornell faculty and Mr. Bloodsworth for what promises to be a riveting exploration of the causes of wrongful conviction.
+Ms. Hritz joined Cornell faculty and Mr. Bloodsworth for what turned out to be a riveting exploration of the causes of wrongful conviction.
 To view the session in its entirety, please click here.

 In the video clip, Ada JoAnn Taylor discusses the interrogation tactics that led to her false confession.
 Her history of mental illness and physical abuse made her more vulnerable to these tactics and she came to believe that she was guilty.